alphavelocity/dervflow/README.md

 ```
 If linking against CPython fails when building with the `python` feature, install the appropriate `python3.x-dev` package and export `PYO3_PYTHON` to the desired interpreter before invoking `cargo`.

-## License
-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use dervflow in your work and wish to refer to it, please use the following BibTeX entry.
 ```bibtex